coglinev3/ansible-development/docs/getting_started.md

 Your Ansible development environment requires at least one virtual machine (Vagrant box) with a [supported operating system](/#supported-operating-systems "Supported Operating Systemѕ").
-Open the file `boxes.yml` and enter your Ansible clients here, e.g.:
+Open the file `boxes.yml` and enter or uncomment your Ansible clients here, e.g.:

 !!!
 Note "boxes.yml"
     ```yaml
     ---
-    - image: generic/centos8
+    - image: generic/debian11
       start: true
-      hostname: el8-node
+      hostname: debian-bullseye-node
-      vbox_name: 'EL8 - Node'
+      vbox_name: 'Debian (Bullseye) - Node'
       nodes: 3
-    - image: generic/debian10
+    - image: generic/ubuntu2204
       start: true
-      hostname: debian-buster-node
+      hostname: ubuntu2204-node
-      vbox_name: 'Debian (Buster) - Node'
+      vbox_name: 'Ubuntu 22.04 (Jammy Jellyfish) - Node'
       nodes: 1

     ```

-This will start three nodes with CentOS 8 and one node with Debian Buster.
+This will start three nodes with Debian 11 and one node with Ubuntu 22.04 LTS.
 See section "[Define Vagrant Boxes](/vagrantfile/#define-vagrant-boxes)" for more details on configuring the `boxes.yml` file.